Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We revisit diffusion models in the context of world modeling, a task different from conventional generation, and identify that vanilla diffusion models exhibit consistency issues.
+Our contributions are summarized as follows: \begin{itemize} \item We revisit diffusion models in the context of predictive learning, a task intrinsically different from conventional content generation, and identify their sampling consistency issues.

 \item We attribute the consistency issues of diffusion models to the entanglement of condition understanding and target denoising within shared architectures and co-training schemes.